Structs and Linked Lists

 While this comes after the section of the course on Lisp, I hope that this helps you understand the

 Lisp functions a little better.
-Here we’ve implemented cons
+Here we’ve implemented cons, list, car, cdr, nth and append, all

 important functions to know for Lisp programming.